Physiology of Cough

 - Current jelly sputum: Klebsiella pneumoniae infection

-Stridor is a specific kind of wheezing that has constant pitch and is most commonly heard in upper respiratory obstruction.
-Inspiratory stridor is usually related with laryngeal obstruction, whereas expiratory stridor is associated with tracheobronchial obstruction.
+Stridor is a specific kind of wheezing that has a constant pitch and is most commonly heard in upper respiratory obstruction.
+Inspiratory stridor is usually related to laryngeal obstruction, whereas expiratory stridor is associated with tracheobronchial obstruction.

 - Symmetric wheezing: asthma